UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Will my gas be turned off if I switch from Gas South to True Natural Gas?

 No, your physical service will never be interrupted when switching between marketers.
-Atlanta Gas Light continues to maintain the pipelines and physical delivery of the fuel, making the change an entirely administrative background process handled by the billing companies.
+Atlanta Gas Light continues to maintain the pipelines and physical delivery of the fuel, making the change an entirely administrative background process handled seamlessly by the billing companies.

 Which natural gas provider has the cheapest rates in GA?